-7.73 Y Berwyn is yet to be designated as an AONB although it is recognised in the Policy as a landscape of national importance and is under consideration by CCW for full AONB status.
-In recognition of the national landscape importance of the area is has been designated as an 'Area of Outstanding Beauty'.
-Development affecting the AOB 'will be permitted where it would not unacceptably harm the character and appearance of the landscape, or prejudice future designation as an AONB'.
+7.74 Y Berwyn was confirmed as part of the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty (AONB) in November 2011 in recognition of the national landscape importance of the area.
+Development affecting the AOB 'will be permitted where it would not unacceptably harm the character and appearance of the landscape, or prejudice its inclusion in the AONB'.